-While the existence of an invasion syndrome such as the one described above for H. axyridis can be well-established, identifying the evolutionary forces that have produced it is challenging.
-Theoretically, the evolution of a given phenotypic syndrome could be due to a simple selective process acting on a single trait that drives the evolution of other genetically-correlated traits (cf. a correlated responses to selection; e.g. Irwin & Carter 2014), or to complex selection pressures acting jointly and directly on multiple traits (Anderson et al. 2010).
-In the case of selection acting on a single trait, the syndrome may stem from historical selection (i.e. past selective pressures that have favored integrated combinations of particular traits) or from pleiotropic effects (i.e. one or few genes that influence multiple phenotypic traits).
+While the existence of an invasion syndrome, such as the one described above for H. axyridis, can be well-established, identifying the evolutionary forces that produced it is challenging.
+The evolution of a given invasion syndrome could be due to a simple selective process acting on a single trait that drives the evolution of other genetically-correlated traits (i.e. correlated responses to selection; e.g. Irwin & Carter 2014).
+In this case, the syndrome may stem from historical selection (i.e. past selective pressures that have favored integrated combinations of particular traits) or from pleiotropic effects (one or few genes that influence multiple phenotypic traits).
 If the syndrome relies on historical selection, the genetic correlations could be more easily broken and subsequent evolutionary changes would be relatively unconstrained (Roff 1997) compared to the case where the syndrome relies on pleiotropic effects (Schluter 1996).
+The evolution of an invasion syndrome could also be linked to complex selection pressures acting jointly and directly on multiple traits (Anderson et al. 2010).
+Indeed, selection on multiple traits could happen either during the introduction process or during the range expansion within the new range.
+First, the introduction events act as selective filters that can pick up individuals displaying particular suites of behaviors such as having higher foraging activity or being bolder and more aggressive (Blackburn & Duncan 2001, Chapple et al. 2012).
+Then, selective pressures experienced during expansion across the invaded region can drive the evolution of distinctive phenotypic traits.
+An excellent example of this occurs when individuals on an invasion front are assorted by dispersal ability and also experience a lower-density environment than individuals behind the front.
+This spatial dynamic leads to the evolution of increased dispersal and reproductive rates, and can select for decreases in resources allocated to defense against specialized enemies (Phillips et al. 2010, Chuang & Peterson 2016).

 Which of these processes underlies the evolution of invasion syndromes is difficult to infer from natural populations.
 This limits our ability to pinpoint the evolutionary forces and the genetic bases of the traits involved in the invasion syndromes (Keller & Taylor 2008).
-Approaches based on experimental evolution and selection provide a means of overcoming limitations inherent to studying wild populations by offering a high degree of resolution of evolutionary processes and their underlying genetic bases (Kawecki et al. 2012, Bataillon et al. 2013).
-An outstanding example concerns the study of the transition from saline to freshwater by the marine copepod Eurytemora affinis (Lee et al. 2011, Lee 2016).
+Approaches based on experimental evolution and selection provide a means of overcoming limitations inherent to studying wild populations as the evolutionary processes imposed are evident, and the underlying genetic basis of traits can be known (Kawecki et al. 2012, Bataillon et al. 2013).
+An outstanding example of the use of selection experiments to understand invasions is the study of the transition from saline to freshwater by the marine copepod Eurytemora affinis (Lee et al. 2011, Lee 2016).
 In replicate laboratory selection experiments, Lee et al. (2011) found that adaptation to freshwater was repeatedly accompanied by evolution of ion-motive enzyme activity and development rate (Lee et al. 2007, Lee 2016).
 Habitat transition in both natural and laboratory settings in this copepod predictively led to the evolution of a suite of interacting phenotypic traits contributing to invasion success (i.e. an “invasion syndrome”).